CBS Television Network History

 By the end of the decade, CBS had 22,000 employees and net profits of more than $64 million.
 The network's most notable programming innovation of the decade came in 1968 with the debut of 60 Minutes, a television news magazine.
 The 1970s were a period of successful prime-time programming.
 In 1971 All in the Family debuted on CBS, and in 1972 both M*A*S*H and The Waltons were televised for the first time.

 The 1970s, however, were also years of managerial turmoil.
-In 1971 Charles T. Ireland became the president of CBS but was replaced a year later by Arthur Taylor, who held the position for four years.
+In 1971 Charles T. Ireland became the president of CBS but passed away from a heart attack less than a year after his appointment.
+He was succeeded by Arthur Taylor, who held the position for four years.
 Taylor was relieved of his duties when the network placed second in the Nielsen ratings for the first time in 21 years.
 John D. Backe, who had been president of the CBS publishing division since 1973, was chosen as Taylor's replacement.

 Meanwhile, in 1976 CBS relieved reporter Daniel Schorr of all duties after he leaked a secret House Intelligence Committee report on the Central Intelligence Agency (CIA) to the Village Voice.
 He resigned from CBS several months later.
 And in April 1979, in a case involving CBS and two employees--correspondent Mike Wallace and producer Barry Lando--the U.S. Supreme Court ruled that journalists accused of libel may be forced to answer questions about their "state of mind" or about conversations with colleagues during the editorial process.
 The decision was a victory for former Lieutenant Colonel Anthony E. Herbert, who contended that he was libeled in a "60 Minutes" broadcast that aired in 1973.